e22m4u/js-format/README.md

 ## Motivation

-Аn error message may need to interpolate certain values in its message string.
+Аn error message may need to interpolate certain values in the message string.
 In this case, a problem is accurately determine the type of the output value, because the standard specifier `%s` treats strings, numbers, and other types in the same way.